erik/bijou/README.md

 3. run `make test` (optional -- this compiles a simple example program to bytecode and runs it)

 ##License

-Bijou is free software released under the terms of the GNU GPLv3 license.
-See [here](http://www.gnu.org/licenses/gpl.txt) for a copy.
+     Bijou is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+     Bijou is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License, located in the file 'COPYING' for more details.

+khash.h is (c) 2008 Attractive Chaos <http://attractivechaos.awardspace.com/khash.h.html